inkathoninkathon

 Install Pop CLI

-Pop CLI provides enhanced developer experience for ink! contracts:
+Pop CLI provides an enhanced developer experience for working with ink! contracts:

 Install ink-node